Hamedan University of Medical Sciences

-Hamadan University of Medical Sciences and Health Services (UMSHA) is a medical school in Hamadan, Iran.
+Hamadan University of Medical Sciences (UMSHA) is a medical school in Hamadan, Iran.
 It was founded in March 1972 as a joint program between Iran and France under the name of the Bu-Ali Sina University.
 In 1986, the present university was established under the supervision of the Ministry of Health.

-UMSHA has 10 schools, 16 teaching hospitals, and 20 research centers.
-As of 2023, it has 6,900 national and international students in more than 70 undergraduate and graduate programs, including Associate degrees, Bachelor of Sciences, Masters, PhD and Specialties programs.
-There are 531 faculty members.
+UMSHA has 11 schools, 16 teaching hospitals, and 20 research centers.
+As of 2024, it has 7,145 national and international students in more than 90 undergraduate and graduate programs, including Associate degrees, Bachelor of Sciences, Masters, PhD and Specialties programs.
+There are 543 faculty members.

+Hamadan University of Medical Sciences and Health Services is the main institution responsible for providing, promoting and restoring health at the provincial level.
+The main mission of this university is to train health care specialist human resources and establish and equip health care centers at various levels, including health homes, urban and rural health care centers, health bases, hospitals, clinics and research centers.
+In order to achieve health, medical, educational and research goals, this university carries out its activities in the form of 8 educational, research and technology, health, food and medicine, treatment, student and cultural, management and resource development and international affairs, 11 faculties, 17 hospitals, 3 medical clinics, 4 research institutes and 20 research centers.